 Relationships and collaboration are the keys to improving nightlife safety.
 Include all individuals and agencies that have a vested interest in establishing a safe and economically viable entertainment area.

 The Relationship-Based Approach is the foundation of establishing trust with business owners and the community.
 Using methods adapted from Motivational Interviewing, an evidence-based practice, staff will learn how to facilitate cooperation rather than dictating and demanding it.
+Businesses need mutually-beneficial relationships with public safety and enforcement agencies to increase safety and economic viability.

 Introducing the Safe Night Active Bystander training to your community can increase safety and awareness to sexual assault and harassment.